 Kyle added, “The days and weeks flew past as we deployed to numerous locations across the Midlands.
 Our final task was to form a mobile vaccination service with the aim of targeting specific patient groups, including bed bound patients in care homes.

 “This was a significant challenge.
 On one occasion, at a care home in Nottingham, staff advised us to approach with caution a young male patient with severe dementia.
 Our military doctor was punched and kicked.
-I helped to physically restrain the patient along with care home staff who quickly came after I pressed the emergency button.”
+I helped to calm the patient along with care home staff who quickly came after I pressed the emergency button.”

 The initial four-week deployment for Kyle’s team was extended to three months.
 During this period, the three military quick reaction vaccination task force teams delivered over 21,000 vaccinations across the Midland region.